jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/de-montfort-university.md

+# Research Services Directorate

+Policy on Managing Research Data at DMU

-# Policy on Managing Research Data at DMU
+## Policy on Managing Research Data at DMU

 # CONTENTS

+Introduction ..
+3
+Scope..
+3
-Introduction .
-3 Scope ......
-3 Policy Statements .
-4 DMU Researchers’ Responsibilities. .
-6 DMU’s Responsibilities .
-7 Enforcement..
+Policy Statements .
+4
+DMU Researchers' Responsibilities.
+6
+DMU’s Responsibilities .
+7
+Enforcement..
+7
 Definitions .

-INTRODUCTION
+## INTRODUCTION

 1. De Montfort University is committed to research excellence and integrity and seeks to promote high standards of research data management throughout the research data lifecycle.
 The University is working towards compliance with the principles of the UK Concordat on Open Research Data and believes that making data ‘as open as possible, as closed as necessary’ (European Commission FAIR Data Guidelines 2016) is key to research transparency, integrity and engagement.